 Third quarter GAAP net income of $91 million, or $0.50 per diluted share, up 14% year-over-year

 Third quarter non-GAAP net income* of $111 million, up 23% year-over-year, or $0.62 per diluted share, up 24% year-over-year

-Akamai Technologies, Inc. (NASDAQ: AKAM), the leading provider of cloud services for delivering, optimizing and securing online content and business applications, today reported financial results for the third quarter ended September 30, 2013.
-Revenue for the third quarter of 2013 was $396 million, a 15% increase over third quarter 2012 revenue of $345 million, or up 18% adjusted for the Advertising Decision Solutions (ADS) divestiture.
+Akamai Technologies, Inc. (NASDAQ: AKAM), the leading provider of cloud services for delivering, optimizing and securing online content and business applications, today reported financial results for the third quarter ended September 30, 2014.
+Revenue for the third quarter of 2014 was $498 million, a 26% increase over third quarter 2013 revenue of $396 million.

 *See Use of Non-GAAP Financial Measures below for definitions.

 Akamai will host a conference call today at 4:30 p.m.
 ET that can be accessed through 1-866-318-8617 (or 1-617-399-5136 for international calls) and using passcode No. 21832022.
 A live Webcast of the call may be accessed at www.akamai.com in the Investor section.
 In addition, a replay of the call will be available for one week following the conference through the Akamai Website or by calling 1-888-286-8010 (or 1-617-801-6888 for international calls) and using passcode No. 18079767.